Schengen Visa For Indian Passport Holders And Citizens

 - Write and attach a personal cover letter.
 This should be a clear statement indicating your reasons for the visit and the itinerary you intend to take.
 It should be as elaborate as possible with clear steps and explanations.

-- Take travel insurance: You should secure and provide proof of travel insurance for Schengen visa for Indian passport holders.
+- Take travel insurance: You should secure and provide proof of travel insurance for a Schengen visa for Indian passport holders.
 This can be done on the internet by visiting credible travel insurance providers in India.
-For a travel insurance agency or company to qualify for this purpose, it should be able to provide medical cover of at least 30,000 Euros together with giving repatriation (evacuation) coverage.
+For a travel insurance agency or company to qualify for this purpose, it should be able to provide medical coverage of at least 30,000 Euros together with giving repatriation (evacuation) coverage.

-- Provide flight reservation: You should provide a clear flight reservation itinerary with dates, flight numbers, with specific times of entry into and exits from Schengen state or states.
+- Provide flight reservation: You should provide a clear flight reservation itinerary with dates, flight numbers, with specific times of entry into and exits from Schengen states or states.
 These should be clear and as elaborate as possible.
 You should also make sure that the details captured here are in line with part of what is on the cover statement provided.
 Fill out the flight reservation form to book your flight.

-- Provide accommodation: You should provide proof of reserved accommodation for the entire period that you intend to stay in the Schengen country or countries.
+- Provide accommodation: You should provide proof of reserved accommodation for the entire period that you intend to stay in the Schengen country or country.
 The accommodation details provided should be of reputable places.

 - Provide civil documents depending on your travel circumstances.
 These civil documents may include marriage certificates, death certificates of the dead spouse, birth certificates of children, and or any other documents that may be needed (for example affidavits) in case there is an issue that calls for such.

 - Documents showing proof of financial capability that can cater for the period of stay in the Schengen country or countries.
 This is to ensure that you will be financially capable of supporting your stay in the country or countries you intend to visit. (these documents are usually in form of bank statements for the last six months).